divio/divio-cloud-docs/how-to/quickstart-django.rst

 .. meta::
    :description:
        The quickest way to get started with Django on Divio.
-This guide shows you how to use the Django Divio quickstart repository to deploy a Twelve-factor Django project including Postgres or MySQL, and cloud media storage using S3, with Docker.
+This guide shows you how to use the Django Divio quickstart repository to create a Twelve-factor Django project including Postgres or MySQL, and cloud media storage using S3, with Docker.
    :keywords: Docker, Django, Postgres, MySQL, S3

 .. _quickstart-django:

-How to deploy a Django application with our quickstart repository
+How to create a Django application with our quickstart repository
 =========================================================================

 The `Django Divio quickstart <https://github.com/divio/django-divio-quickstart>`_ repository is a template that gives